Staff members, please access the registration form through the menu under Teaching Courses above or through the link immediately below on this page.

 - Unit 2 re-sit: Sunday 22 July to Saturday 28 July (6 nights accommodation).

 - Unit 3 re-sit: Thursday 26 July to Sunday 5 August (10 nights accommodation).

 TAC Candidate Classes 2018

 July 22-August 5, 2018

 If you are considering–or have started–RSCDS teaching certification, this is an opportunity not to be missed!
-Tutors Rebecca Blackhall-Peters (Units 2/3) and Elaine Brunken (Unit 5) will coach you through what is sure to be exciting and enjoyable preparation for the exams.
-Your dancing and teaching will be buoyed by great music from Ron Krug and Lisa Scott.
+Tutor Elaine Brunken will coach you in a combined class through what is sure to be exciting and enjoyable preparation for the exams.
+Your dancing and teaching will be buoyed by great music from Lisa Scott.

 As in previous years, the Unit 2 exam will be held July 26/27.
 Candidates re-sitting Unit 2 only are expected to arrive with the other candidates on July 22 in order to prepare.
 Unit 3 and Unit 5 exams will be held July 31 - Aug 3.

 Born in Falkirk, a long time ago now, I moved to Uphall, West Lothian, when I was four.
 I learned to dance in my mum’s class in a wee hall in Pumpherston, as I happily danced up and down the hall by myself, till I was tall enough to dance with the grown-ups.
 The accordionist didn’t read music, and just played the few tunes he knew... ask me about that sometime... you won’t believe the tune I learned General Stuart’s Reel to!